corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/auth-service.md

 - auth
 weight: 150
 aliases: "/docs/cenm/1.5/auth-service.html"
-title: Auth service
+title: Auth Service
 ---

 # Auth Service

-The Auth Service is the user authentication and authorisation service for managing Corda Nodes and networks (CENM).
-It stores and controls secure user-access to network services, such as:
+The Auth Service is the user authentication and authorisation service for managing Corda nodes and networks (CENM).
+It stores and controls secure user access to network services, such as:

-* Nodes.
+* Nodes
 * Identity Manager
 * Zone Service
 * Signing Service